 Do You Need a Tooth Extraction?

 Drs.
-Melman, Alexander, Gruber, Zager and Haveri can extract teeth to improve your oral health, relieve pain, or in preparation for orthodontic treatment.
+Melman, Alexander, Gruber, Zager, Haveri and Rowlands can extract teeth to improve your oral health, relieve pain, or in preparation for orthodontic treatment.
 Contact us to learn more.